 Our hope is that we can help you reconnect with classmates and friends, teachers and coaches, as well as share memories and learn about ISK today.

-We also have official group pages on Facebook and LinkedIn.
+We also have an official alumni group page on Facebook.
 This is part of our continued effort to expand our outreach and help keep our alumni community strong and connected.
 Please join the growing number of alumni who are using these sites to stay in touch with friends and hear the latest news about upcoming events and programs at the school.